-With year round sunshine, The Canary Islands are only about a 4 hour flight from the UK, which makes them one of the most affordable holiday destinations for us.
-So, a few weeks ago we headed to Gran Canaria and had a good mix of lazy pool days, nights out, and adventures throughout the island.
+The Canary Islands are only about a 4 hour flight from the UK.
+With year round sunshine, The Canary Islands are one of the most affordable holiday destinations for us.
+So, a few weeks ago we headed to Gran Canaria for some hiking, lazy pool days and nights out.

 Here are top 5 things to do in Gran Canaria – all tried and tested by Blix!

 The islands of the canaries were formed by the eruption of several volcanoes millions of years ago.
 Venture away from the beaches to discover dramatic volcanic landscapes and you will understand why almost all of Gran Canaria has been declared a biosphere reserve by UNESCCO.

 We were kindly invited by Tours in Gran Canaria to join one of their tours to Fataga, Teror, Roque Nublo and Bandama.
 The tour lasted a whole day and was a great way to discover Gran Canaria’s spectacular mountains, impressive valleys, nature and history.
 We’ve stopped in a few places including the Grand Canyon of Gran Canaria, a lovely historic town of Teror and an aloe vera plant.

 Surrounded by gorgeous ocean, you without a doubt need to spend at least a day in the sea.
 We sailed from Puerto Mogan with Gran Canaria Boat Trips and it couldn’t have been more of a relaxing day.

 From picking you up at the hotel, we then jumped on the boat and lounged out on long sofas on the back of the boat.
 The rest of the day included lots of gorgeous scenery, crisp blue seas, warm sunshine, a Canarian lunch and a parasailing experience – what more can you want?!

 VISIT PUERTO DE MOGAN